PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 ```

 - Results of the two `SMS_D` tests can be manaully compared for the global statistics in `atm.log` to verify that turning on CondiDiag does not change the simulation results.
 - `ERP...eam-condidiag_dcape` exercises CondiDiag's dCAPE decomposition capability.
-This test might fail if the `buoyan_dilute` subroutine is changed by other developers but the `compute_cape_diags` subroutine in CondiDiag is not updated accordingly.
+This test might fail if the `buoyan_dilute` subroutine in the ZM deep convection parameterization has been changed but the `compute_cape_diags` subroutine in CondiDiag is not updated accordingly.
 - `ERP_...eam-condidiag_rhi` exercises both the budget analysis and conditional sampling capabilities in CondiDiag.

 ## 2.2 Our script